boonebgorges/bp-groupblog/readme.txt

 * Group admin tab to access the group-blog settings.
 * Recent posts are displayed on the group home page, much like the forum topics.
 * A menu tab is added to display the latest blog activity and blog page links.
-* Blog themes will have the ability to pull in group info and create a theme that could ressemble the group exactly.
+* Blog themes will have the ability to pull in group info and create a theme that could resemble the group exactly.
 * Leaving the group will downgrade the member role to 'subscriber'.
 * Allow the group admin to select one of his/her existing blogs.